2022 Ohio Corn Performance Test

 LSD 0.10 - Least Significant Differences at probability level 0.10 (LSD 0.10) are reported for yield and other agronomic characteristics.
 Differences between hybrids are significant only if they are equal to or greater than the LSD value.
 If a given hybrid out yields another hybrid by as much or more than the LSD value, then we are 90% confident (i.e., the odds are 10:1) that the yield difference is real, with only a 10% probability that the difference is due to chance variation (such as soil variation, etc.).
 For example, if Hybrid X is 19 Bu/A higher in yield than Hybrid Y, then this difference is statistically significant if the LSD is 19 Bu/A or less.
 If the LSD is 20 Bu/A or greater, then we are less confident that Hybrid X is really higher yielding than Hybrid Y under conditions of the test.
 If ‘NS’ is indicated for a characteristic, then the differences among hybrid entries are not significant at the 10% probability level.

-2022 GROWING CONDITIONS
+2023 GROWING CONDITIONS

 RESULTS

-Results of the 2022 testing program are presented in Tables 1 to 10.
-Yields and other agronomic performance characteristics have been averaged across the individual test sites and shown under the “Summary” heading for each region in Tables 1 through 9.
+Results of the 2023 testing program are presented in Tables 1 to 10.
+Yields and other agronomic performance characteristics have been averaged across the individual test sites and shown under the SUMMARY heading for each region in Tables 1 through 9.
 A combined regional summary of hybrid performance is presented in Table 10.
-The brand, seed source, hybrid number, and table location for hybrids tested in 2022 are summarized in Table 11.
+The brand, seed source, hybrid number, and table location for hybrids tested in 2023 are summarized in Table 11.
 Hybrids are listed in alphabetical order by brand.
 Additionally, the technology traits (e.g., herbicide and insect resistant events) and seed treatments (e.g., insecticide and fungicide) associated with each hybrid entry are indicated in Table 11 (information provided by seed companies).

 Acknowlegements